LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

    // => &lt;&gt;&amp;

-Encode For Use in MySQL
+Encode for Use in MySQL
 -----------------------

 The following example returns a string whose quotes have been encoded for use in